jjvanzon/Circular-Language-Spec-Plans/current/strategy.md

 - Language design topics

 To get the documents in a state better accessible for others.
 But for now that might not seem in the cards.
-Tight time planning might not seem an option either.
+Tight time planning does not seem an option either.

+### Earlier Goals

+A while ago the goal of the project was to describe ideas locked up my head.
+It was meant to preserve my thoughts about this language.
+This was done, by attempting to make a specification of the new programming language, adequate as a starting point for turning it into a usable product.
+Then the idea was that it might be given away, sold, implemented or not worked on for years and then the ideas might not fade away.
+Theoretically if anyone wanted to, they might be able to continue working on it from that point on.
+That might create some peace of mind and possibilities for the future.
+Around __2010__ that goal seemed mostly realized.

+Between 2010 and 2012 the goal was __programming__ some of these things, to try and see it in action.
+It was an experiment.
+It did not quite get finished.

+Between 2012 and 2019 the project went into a __sleep state__.
+New job.
+Different goals.

+Between 2019 and 2021 the goal was to __open source__ it.
+It took some time to untangle the project from other docs.
+Eventually it was published.
+The goal used to be to patent it, but that is no longer the case.
+Not sure how to make money off of this, and it seems no use tucked away on a hard drive.

 ### Scope

 Around 2004 the idea may have been to cover *everything*.
-Now (2021-03) a scoping it to large blocks might be considered better:
+Now (2021-03) scoping it to large blocks might be considered better:

 - [ ] Diagram notation
 - [ ] ~ Programming language vs standard libraries